The PIPA Trial closes to recruitment on 31st March. If you would like to take part, please sign up before then.

 We are working with colleagues at Monash University in Australia who have developed a set of parenting guidelines recommending parenting strategies that are supported by the best available evidence.
 Previously, they have showed that teaching these strategies to parents using an innovative online programme, tailored to their needs, reduced levels of depression in their teenager.

 In this study we want to adapt the Australian version of this online intervention to make it appropriate and relevant for parents and young people in the UK.
 In the PIPA study, we plan to test whether the adapted UK personalised programme is better than a comparison standard educational package in reducing depression and anxiety in young people.
-We will work with schools from the West Midlands to recruit parents and carers of young people who are experiencing mental health difficulties.
+We will work with schools from the UK to recruit parents and carers of young people who are experiencing mental health difficulties.
 We will also invite young people to participate in the study.
+Families can also sign up to the trial direct from the community.

 Participants involved in the trial will be randomly allocated to receive either the personalised programme, with up to 9 modules delivered weekly, or a standard educational package in which parents receive 5 weekly online factsheets about adolescent development.
 We will measure the levels of depression and anxiety in the young people before and after the parents complete the intervention and then 12 months later.
 We will also be looking at young people’s ability to regulate emotion and their quality of life.